dddiaz/api.dddiaz.com/frontend/content/home/about.md

 I am a Computer Science(B.S.) and Political Science(B.A.) graduate from the University of California, Irvine.

-I love to code and specialize in python applications.
+I love to code - I specialize in python applications and DevSecOps.
 When I am not coding you might find me sailing, traveling, cycling, or volunteering with JDRF.